aGuyNamedJonas/slim-redux-react/README.md

 ## <a name="motivation"></a>Motivation
 While I love the general idea of redux in conjunction with react, I always struggled with the boilerplate overhead of react-redux quite a bit.
 I would even go as far as saying that redux setups pretty often were [incredibly confusing](https://github.com/aGuyNamedJonas/slim-redux#motivation) to me even though the [basic principles behind redux](http://redux.js.org/docs/introduction/ThreePrinciples.html) are incredibly simple.

 What made me especially mad is that more often than not the operations performed on the redux store were incredibly simple object modifications.
-Especially for small changes in the store the regular overhead in react-redux was really frustratring to me.
+Especially for small changes in the store the regular overhead in react-redux was really frustrating to me.

-When I read through the [core principles of redux]((http://redux.js.org/docs/introduction/ThreePrinciples.html) I realized that the way that we work with redux & react-redux can be re-packaged to a much slimmer interface without going against the basic design principles behind redux.
+When I read through the [core principles of redux](http://redux.js.org/docs/introduction/ThreePrinciples.html) I realized that the way that we work with redux & react-redux can be re-packaged to a much slimmer interface without going against the basic design principles behind redux.

 Ultimately what motivated me to write [slim-redux](https://github.com/aGuyNamedJonas/slim-redux) & slim-redux-react is to hopefully allow teams to much more efficiently work with redux while not having to refactor their existing state management system which is often not an option.